redfoxgis/tree_segmentation/README.md

 ![tree hulls](./media/tree-hulls.png)

 An added bonus is that we also summarized point cloud metrics within each polygon when we included `func = .stdmetrics` in the `tree_hulls` function.
 This allows us to do many thing such as quickly apply statistical filters, classify trees using machine learning approaches, and visualize individual tree attributes.

-For example, the following screenshot shows the maximum height (zmax) within each tree hull.
+For example, the following map shows the maximum height (zmax) within each tree hull.

 ![tree hulls zmax](./media/trees-zmax.png)

 ### In Sum

+Every LiDAR based project will be different--point cloud data may range from a csv file of xyz coords to fully preprocessed and classified.
+However, the fundamentals of how we approach the project remain constant.